webtoknow/fx-trading-app/Week_09/Exercise/README.md

 ```

 3. a
-For teaching purposes in this microservice the rates are stored as integer numbers in the database.
+As an example of data transformation, in this microservice the rates are stored as integer numbers in the database.
 This microservice will use only the first four decimal places of fx rates.
 The rates will need to be converted from decimal to integers and vice versa when needed.
 For conversion we will multiply or divide with a constant of 10000 defined in a constant class

 Create package *util* under *fxtrading*
-In it add class MiscUtil:
+In it add class RateUtil:

 ```
 package com.banking.sofware.design.fxtrading.util;